fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi, nice bath.
+I was wondering what is expected of a junior web developer?
+Do they need to know html and css off the top of their heads (they have to learn all the animations?? ) or can they google how to do it on the job?
+Also, if you were hiring a junior developer without experience, what projects would you like to see on their portfolio?
+Thanks.

 > Thanks Brother Fredik, You advice and answers worth alot  thanks again, Also I have a question if you got some time you will pass by  : "what are the good procedure or practise of release my side project as the developer ? "

 > In your opinion what is the best way to find a good mentor in helping me with further developing my skills within JavaScript/TypeScript and/or C#/.Net ?